Frequently Asked Questions

 Dan Kapp founded NHBT in 2010.
 You can find Dan’s story on our “leadership” page.

-They have left behind a dedicated Board of Directors, professional music educators and a host of volunteers to continue what they began.
+They created a dedicated Board of Directors, professional music educators and a host of volunteers to continue what they began.

 Yes!
 This program was created to give people an opportunity to learn something new in a group setting.